phaethonp/we-ai/intro.md

 # we-ai
-A framework for building public services and  Enterprise solutions that respect private data.
+AI framework for building public services and  Enterprise solutions that respect private data.
 We build on open-source code

 ## Use cases